 According to your needs, The Way Back Support Service can assist by:

 While in hospital or shortly after leaving hospital, a Support Coordinator from The Way Back Support Service will be in touch with you to check in and see how things are going.
-You are also welcome to make contact with us any time during the three months after you leave hospital.
+If you are not ready for the program immediately on discharge, you can make contact with the program for up to three months after you leave hospital.

 Phone The Way Back on 1800 929 222 (Mon-Fri 9am to-5pm).

 The Way Back Support Service is generously funded by Capital Health Network through the Australian Government’s Primary Health Network (PHN) program, and supported by the ACT Government.

 WCS’s purpose is to build connected communities and enrich people’s lives.
 We are guided by our values of inclusion, compassion, hope, social justice, integrity and responsiveness.
 For more information about our approach to service delivery, see Our Commitment to Service.